STEP 1 – Prepare the sowing pots

 Prick out individual ferns, or clumps

-Ideally, patch out when the fern plants have several leaves and are clearly growing.
-Patching out when very small is possible, but tiny fern plants will need delicate handling and aftercare.
+Pricking out is the process of separating individual plantlets, or clumps, and potting these into small modules to grow on.
+Ideally, prick out when the fern plants have several leaves and are clearly growing.
+Pricking out when very small is possible, but tiny fern plants will need delicate handling and aftercare.

 Place in clean, sealable plastic bags, label and keep out of direct sunlight